 Publications on Green New Deal

-There is 1 publication for Green New Deal.
+There are 3 publications for Green New Deal.